yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

  Switching waveform, output level and frequency is done with 2 front panel knobs: a pushbutton switch labelled "Select" and a simple rotary encoder with push switch labelled "Modify".
 The display is a standard 16x2 LCD (HD44780) having a small I2C-LCD adapter module (PCF8574 I/O expander) mounted piggyback.

-I put all components into an enclosure UM 52011-L from [Bopla](https://www.bopla.de/en/enclosure-technology/product/ultramas/enclosure-with-air-vents/um-52011-l.html) which had exactly the size I was looking for.
+All components were put into an enclosure UM 52011-L from [Bopla](https://www.bopla.de/en/enclosure-technology/product/ultramas/enclosure-with-air-vents/um-52011-l.html) which had exactly the size needed.

 ### Front side with 2 controls, 16x2 LCD display & BNC socket: ###